 Artificial intelligence is used across all industries and academic subjects.
 The term is used to describe a variety of functions, such as finding the best route on Apple and Google Maps, self-driving cars, algorithms to display a list in a certain order on a website or in a social media app, and facial recognition software to unlock a smart phone.
 It is part of our everyday lives, at work, in school and at home.

 Artificial Intelligence (AI) has taken the world by storm.
 AI tools, such as ChatGPT, can create content in response to prompts that you type in.
-ChatGPT can, for example, write a draft of an assignment for you, create works of visual art, write computer code, and much more.
+ChatGPT can, for example, help you plan an outline for a paper, create works of visual art, write computer code, and much more.
 Because AI is so new and so powerful, universities like UMGC are developing polices and guidelines having to do with AI and how students might be able to use it ethically and safely.

 This guide has been created for students and instructors to explore how to responsibly and ethically use AI in their work.
-There is information about how to critically engage with AI tools, examples and further reading on how students and instructors can use AI tools in their work, as well as information about AI literacy, citing AI, and current AI news, such as ChatGPT and other tools.
+There is information about how to critically engage with AI tools, examples and further reading on how students and instructors can use AI tools in their work, as well as information about AI literacy, citing AI, and info on tools such as ChatGPT and others.

 As Eaton and Anselmo (2023) described, “If we think of artificial intelligence apps as another tool that students can use to ethically demonstrate their knowledge and learning, then we can emphasize learning as a process not a product.”

-Please note that all links in this guide open in new windows.
+Please note that most links in this guide open in new windows.

 This guide was created by Julie Harding and Robert Miller, UMGC Library.